Skip to main content

 Disadvantages of a knowledge base

-• May be overwhelming: Because there is so much information, a knowledge base can be extensive and consequently overwhelming, with hundreds of videos, documents, and images.
+• Can be overwhelming: Because there is so much information, a knowledge base can be extensive and consequently overwhelming, with hundreds of videos, documents, and images.
 By creating a knowledge base in the right way, this can be avoided.

 • Must be constantly maintained: It requires ongoing maintenance, pruning, checking, and updating to ensure each item performs as intended, which requires dedication to making systematic updates.